dfkaye/datauri-vs-src-test/README.md

 of <code>Function(code)</code> __always__ took 100+ ms.  Tobie Langel was right.
 Lazy evaluation reduces startup latency: [Lazy evaluation of CommonJS modules](http://calendar.perfplanet.com/2011/lazy-evaluation-of-commonjs-modules/)

-Using dataURI means the script source is larger than the original.
+Using <code>dataURI</code> means the script string is *larger* than the original source.

 Using <code>script.text</code> and <code>Function(code)</code> means you have to transform or encode or stringify the actual script source file.

-Using <code>script.src</code> means you don't have to stringify the script file.
+Using <code>script.src</code> means you don't have to stringify the script file but you're then subject to request latency over the network.

-Both text and dataURI mean more bytes in the initial page load if they're inlined.
+Both <code>script.text</code> and <code>dataURI</code> mean more bytes in the initial page load if they're inlined.
-But if they reside as vars inside a src-referenced script, the html initial payload isn't so bloated.
+But if they reside as vars or map entries in a src-referenced script, then the initial html payload isn't so bloated.

 [ 24 JUL 2013 ] - dataURI performance and power consumption on mobile poorer than URL fetch -
 see [data-uris are slow on mobile](http://www.mobify.com/blog/data-uris-are-slow-on-mobile/)

 __[1 AUG 2013 ]__
 Setting <code>window.codebase = null;</code> in the removeScript() function revealed that script should be attached to the DOM *before* <code>script.text = code</code> assignment ~ __order matters!__

 __Next Up__